migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

-2024-01-28 Sun: Yesterday's continued.
+2024-01-28 Sun (1.5 hours): Yesterday's continued.

-2024-01-27 Sat: Tested apps adopting Harmony such as Knights and Peasants , DEUS App, Curve.fi, Crypto Royale, and FishFight, and others.
+2024-01-27 Sat (6 hours): Tested apps adopting Harmony such as Knights and Peasants , DEUS App, Curve.fi, Crypto Royale, and FishFight, and others.
 Drafted summaries for the tested products in preparation for announcement to x.country telegram.

 2024-01-26 Fri: Researched and tested Harmony related apps, (eg. CougarSwap, XP.NETWORK, DefiKingdoms, AnotherWorld, ) and researched about various concepts on yielding (farms, pools, uniswap, pancakeswap, sushiswap, WONE, Jewel LP - especially the tokens for providing liquidity pools).